Growth vs. Evolution

 If you focus on nurturing, you can protect and steward what’s already established and valuable.

-• Is your brand inhibiting your business growth?
+- Is the lack of potency of your brand inhibiting your business growth?

-• How does your business need to grow?
-In what way, in what direction, by what metrics?
+- How does your business need to grow?
+In what way, in what direction, and by what metrics?

 Let your business trajectory be a path of your definition and forging.